toddknutson/toddr/README.md

-# toddpack: Todd's personal R package
+# toddr: Todd's personal R package

 This R package contains functions that are useful to Todd (and may be useful to others).
 However, many of these functions have not been thoroughly tested, so please use at your own risk.